grant/workflows-gcloud-sample/README.md

 ## Setup

-This script sets up your service account:
+This script sets up your service account (for Workflows) with GitHub:

 ```sh
 # Add secret for project